Blog

 Common Injuries After a Slip and Fall

-• Broken bones (wrists, ankles, hips)
+• Broken bones such as wrists, ankles, or hips

 • Head injuries or concussions

-• Back and neck trauma
+• Back and neck injuries

-Why Quick Settlements Are Risky
+Why Quick Settlements Can Be Risky

 Building a Strong Case